jimbozhang/Interspeech2026-Audio-Encoder-Challenge/README.md

 ## Evaluation and Ranking

-Performance is evaluated separately for Task 1 and Task 2.
+Performance is evaluated separately for Track A and Track B.

-For each task, its raw score is converted into a normalized score between 0 and 1 using a linear mapping method.
+For each track, its raw score is converted into a normalized score between 0 and 1 using a linear mapping method.
 This process proportionally scales the raw score so that 0 corresponds to the worst possible outcome and 1 to the best possible outcome for that specific task.

-The final result for each task is the simple average of the normalized scores.
+The final result for each track is the simple average of the normalized scores.
 The two scores are calculated and reported individually, without being combined into an overall average.

 ## How to Participate